cloud-agnost/agnost-website/docs/application-development/create-a-project.md

    etc. You also have the option to connect to an existing resource or create a new one.

-5. **Create a Version:** For each application, you can create multiple versions.
-   These versions work similar to branches in git, allowing you to work on different features or bug fixes independently.
-To create a new version, click on the 'Add Version' button, provide the necessary details, and click 'Create'.

-6. **Develop Your Application:** Once you've set up your organization, application, resources, and versions, you can start developing your application.
+4. **Develop Your Application:** Once you've set up your organization, application, resources, and versions, you can start developing your application.
 Agnost provides a visual interface for designing your application, where you can define data models, create endpoints, schedule